340:20-1-17. Energy Crisis Assistance Program (ECAP)

 (i) refuses to participate in budget counseling and home energy conservation workshops provided by Community Action agencies;

-(ii) did not show any progress in improving its situation; or
+(ii) does not show any progress in improving its situation; or

-(iii) did not make an effort to maintain current utility bills.
+(iii) does not make an effort to maintain current utility bills.

-(5) When the ECAP benefit amount is insufficient to establish, restore, or prevent the cut-off of the household's energy source, ECAP is authorized only when the ECAP payment, combined with other resources that are available or can be developed, to meet the energy crisis.
-When a feasible plan cannot be developed, the ECAP application is denied. • 4
+(5) When the ECAP benefit amount is insufficient to establish, restore, or prevent the cut-off of the household's energy source, ECAP is authorized only when other resources can be combined with the ECAP payment to resolve the energy crisis.
+When other resources cannot be developed to help resolve the energy crisis, the ECAP application is denied. • 5

-(1) The authorized ECAP benefit is limited to the amount necessary to connect, restore, or maintain energy service to the household, up to the established maximum for the program year, per OKDHS Appendix C-7-A. ECAP funds are not used to pay utility charges carried over from a previous utility account or that is in debt collection, unless the client moved to a new location because of a domestic violence situation and provides proof of the domestic violence, such as a police report. • 5
+(1) The authorized ECAP benefit is limited to the minimum amount necessary to connect, restore, or maintain energy service to the household, up to the established maximum for the program year, per OKDHS Appendix C-7-A. The payment must resolve the energy crisis for at least one month.
+ECAP funds are not used to pay utility charges carried over from a previous utility account or that is in debt collection, unless the client moved to a new location because of a domestic violence situation and provides proof of the domestic violence, such as a police report. • 6

 (2) OKDHS makes payments for crisis assistance directly to energy suppliers unless the energy supplier is not designated to receive direct payments from OKDHS.
-When direct payment cannot be made to the energy supplier, OKDHS makes the payment to the household by debit card or direct deposit, per Oklahoma Administrative Code 340:65-3-6.
+When direct payment cannot be made to the energy supplier, OKDHS makes the payment to the household by debit card or direct deposit, per OAC 340:65-3-6.

-(3) The authorized benefit cannot include the cost of propane or butane tank delivery. • 6
+(3) The authorized benefit cannot include the propane or butane tank delivery cost. • 7

 (4) When other utilities are included with the heating or cooling bill, such as water, sewer, or trash, the authorized benefit cannot include the other utility charges.
-In this situation, the applicant must provide a utility bill that itemizes the charges for each utility or this information must be obtained from the energy supplier.
-When the client is unable to pay the other utility costs and the provider is unwilling to continue heating or cooling service, the application is denied until the applicant provides verification that the other utilities were or can be paid.
+In this situation, the client must provide a utility bill that itemizes the charges for each utility, or this information is obtained from the energy supplier.
+When the client is unable to pay the other utility costs and the energy supplier is unwilling to continue heating or cooling service, the application is denied until the client provides verification that the other utilities were or can be paid.

 (1) 18 hours of the household requesting ECAP when the energy crisis involves a life-threatening medical situation.